naotohori/fQCP/README.md

 # fQCP
+Quaternion Characteristic Polynomial (QCP) is a method to calculate RMSD and rotation matrix for superpositioning.

-Fortran version of Quaternion Characteristic Polynomial (QCP) superposition method translated from C by Naoto Hori.
-The original code was written by Douglas L. Theobald and Pu Liu, and distirubuted under a BSD open source license at http://theobald.brandeis.edu/qcp .
+This is a Fortran version of QCP translated from C.
+The original code (QCProt 1.4; 2012, October 10) was written by Douglas L. Theobald and Pu Liu, and distirubuted under a BSD open source license at http://theobald.brandeis.edu/qcp .

-QCP is a method to calculate RMSD and rotation matrix for superpositioning.
+In this package, a Python module is also provided through f2py.

 Following is the original notice for the original code written in C by Theobald and Liu, distributed at http://theobald.brandeis.edu/qcp